 The option of cycling either indoors or outdoors is sometimes made for you by the weather elements.
 For example, it will be impossible for you to do outdoor cycling when there are floods everywhere.
-This should not discourage you though; you can still do some cycling indoors if you have a spin bike at home.
+This should not discourage you though; you can still do some cycling indoors if you have a spin bike or a bike roller at home.
 If you are trying to lose weight through cycling, there are several things you should know about the two cycling types.

 Outdoor Bike VS Indoor Bike